sftpplus/sftpplus-docs/docs/configuration-auth/ldap.rst

     `LDAPS`.

     ..  warning::
-        Without the `ssl_certificate_authority` configuration, the LDAPS
+        Without the `tls_trusted_certificates` configuration,
-        connect will use TLS, but the identity of the remote server will not be validated.
+        the LDAPS connect will use TLS,
-        Use `ssl_certificate_authority` to define the certificate
+        but the identity of the remote server will not be validated.
-        authorities allowed to issue a certificate for the remote server.
+        Use `tls_trusted_certificates` to define the certificate authorities allowed to issue a certificate for the remote server.

 bind_dn_type